znsio/specmatic-documentation/documentation/command_line.md

 Then try `curl -v -X POST -H "Content-Type: text/plain" -d 20 http://localhost:9000/square`.
 Note that the input number has been changed to 20.
 You should get back a random number every time you run this command.
 This is because there was no expectation set for the input 10, but it matches the contract request format, so a random response is generated from the contract and returned.

+### Multiple Contracts

+To run a stub for multiple contracts, and hit the same end point:

+    java -jar qontract.jar stub math1.qontract math2.qontract math3.qontract

+Qontract accepts any number of .qontract files.

+### Stub Data From Single Directory

+If needed, you can put all the stub information in a single directory.

+    java -jar qontract.jar stub --data=./stubdata math1.qontract math2.qontract math3.qontract

+The format and file extension of the files in `./stubdata` must be the same as the files described above.

 ### Stubbing A Type Instead Of A Value

 The stub can be configured to always return 100, as long as the request is in the right format.